KoolieAid/nvim/README.md

 ### Prerequisite
 1. Have `ripgrep` installed for telescope
 2. Have a C compiler installed (i.e. gcc, clang) for telescope
+3. Have Node JS v18+ installed for copilot

 ### Windows
 1. Go to `AppData/Local`